biocore/unifrac/README.md

         buf_dirname : str, optional
-            If set, the directory where the disk buffer is hosted, can be used to reduce the amount of memory needed.
+            If set, the directory where the disk buffer is hosted, can be used to reduce the amount of memory needed. n_substeps : int, optional
+            Internally split the problem in n substeps for reduced memory footprint.

         Returns
         -------